dulvui/99managers-futsal-edition/ROADMAP.md

 ## Done
 Features/issues that are added/solved in specific version.

+### v0.3.0
 - Better match engine
     - Use finite state machines for teams and players
 - Translations
     - Spanish
     - Portuguese
+- Add a futsal court design when selecting your starting lineup showing where each position is located.
+- Match engine
+    - Fouls
+        - Free kicks
+        - Penalties
+        - Penalties (10m) after 6 fouls